dpmj/alcazar/README.md

 - Easy to use.
 - Organized, elegant, coherent and consistent.
 - Compact, but not crowded.
-- Compatible with `pdflatex`.
+- Compatible with `latexmk` and `pdflatex`
-- No strange packages.
+- No exotic or discontinued packages.

 ## Features